Integrating Ether wallet functionality

 Voucher creation

 The encodeWithdrawCall method returns a voucher.
-Creating vouchers is a crucial concept in Cartesi rollups for executing withdrawal operations on the base layer chain.
+Creating vouchers is a crucial concept in Cartesi Rollups for executing withdrawal operations on the base layer chain.

 Using the Ether wallet